MI-AFP/tutorials/tutorials/11_elm-building-web-apps.md

 ## Subscriptions

-[Subscriptions](https://package.elm-lang.org/packages/elm/core/latest/Platform-Sub) are used to tell Elm that we want to be informed if something happend (e.g., web socket message or clock tick).
+[Subscriptions](https://package.elm-lang.org/packages/elm/core/latest/Platform-Sub) are used to tell Elm that we want to be informed if something happened (e.g., web socket message or clock tick).

-Here's an example of subscriptions defining that a message `Tick` with current time should be send to update function every 1000 milliseconds.
+Here's an example of subscriptions defining that a message `Tick` with current time should be sent to update function every 1000 milliseconds.

 ```elm
 import Time